hphelion/documentation/commercial/GA1/commercial.release-notes.11.md

 When using HP Helion OpenStack you might experience the following issues:

+* When a significant update operation is performed, such as adding or removing nodes, connectivity to the VM will drop until the operation is completed.
+This may last for up to 15 minutes.

 * A snapshot of an instance that was launched from a bootable volume might not boot.
 In addition, the Glance CLI and Horizon Dashboard might not report the snapshot properly.
 The snapshot will be listed as an image (not a snapshot) with a size of 0 and a blank disk format.

 	Even though with Horizon and CLI report the snapshot incorrectly,  the snapshot launches properly. <!-- (GLAN-1706) -->